Oats87/terraform-rancher-ha/on-demand-eip/README.md

 1. Use the command line switch -i with the create.sh script to inform it to execute the helm install.
 You must specify the hostname on the command line as well

-1. Use the command line switch -h `hostname` with the create.sh script to indicate the route53hostname to use.

 1. Use the command line switch -v `rancher_version` with the create.sh script to set a specific rancher version.
 If this is not specified version `latest` will be used.

 For all other installation configurations.
-Alternative certs or other specific arguments that you want to use wit the `helm install` command, it is best to run the command(s) by hand following the `Installing Rancher` section.
+Alternative certs or other specific arguments that you want to use with the `helm install` command, it is best to run the command(s) by hand following the `Installing Rancher` section.

 ## Cleaning up